pnlong/cse15l-lab-reports/lab-report-1.md

 `ls` is short for "list".
 It lists the contents of a directory.
 Here are some examples:

 - Here, I call `ls` alone from */home/lecture1*.
 It printed the contents (all of the files and subdirectories) of my current working directory.
 I suspect that calling `ls` without any arguments implicitly calls `ls .` under the hood, where the `.` symbol represents the current working directory.
 In simple terms, calling `ls` alone prints out the contents of the working directory.
-This is not an error, and it's a very useful feature I could imagine using on a daily basis.
+This is not an error, and it's a very useful feature that I could imagine using on a daily basis.

 ```
 [user@sahara ~/lecture1]$ pwd